Blockchain under the spying glass series II

-Since blockchain technology is in a relatively infant state, discussions regarding it’s disruptive nature are still a main theme for bloggers, geeks, investors and media.
+Since blockchain technology is in a relative infant state, discussions regarding its disruptive nature are still the main theme for bloggers, geeks, investors, and media.
 From solid arguments to pure speculations the real potential behind the technology should NOT be a subject of debate, but rather an objective analysis of what really can be accomplished with it.

 Centralised vs decentralised models

 Outlining the very base of blockchain we need to talk about centralised versus decentralised models.

 Currently, the majority of business, social and government platforms incorporate traditional centralised models, where they serve as a regulator and admins and validators for all operations that take place on the platform.
 This can be viewed as a default setting for limiting an environment where participants are not granted with absolute freedom over the data they store and also the data they exchange with other users on the platform.

 The same goes for the users within centralised environments.
 Blockchain allows mutual trust, as participants serve as validators for data exchange in a secured environment without its potential tampering or manipulation.

 These processes apply the idea for transparent interactions infused within the latest regulations for personal data protection.
 The integrated traceability should be added to the series of benefits the blockchain unlocks for real time application.

 These quickly listed beneficial traits of blockchain suggest the disruption of the zero-sum game.